Beeron National Park

 Beeron National Park is a national park at Beeron in the Wide Bay–Burnett region of Queensland, Australia.
 The 7050-hectare park preserves plant species of high conservation value.
-It was formerly known as Beeron Holding or 'Rocky' paddock.
+It was formerly known as Beeron Holding or "Rocky" paddock.

 It is part of both the North Burnett Region and South Burnett Region local government areas and the Brigalow Belt bioregion.
 The park lies within the catchment area of the Boyne River, a tributary of the Burnett River.

 Beeron National Park is home to six endemic species and three plants with conservation significance.

 In 2010, an extra 7,000 hectares significantly extended the size of the park.
 The addition was made possible by the cooperation of two mining companies who relinquished their mining permits.

 South and west of the national park is Allies Creek State Forest.
 It is undeveloped with no visitor facilities.

+Regional Ecosystems

+The park contains 3 regional ecosystems with an "Of Concern" Biodiversity Status :